What to Do on Thanksgiving Day

-Cooking for Thanksgiving while my kids lay on the couch watching the parade.
+Cooking for Thanksgiving while my family lays on the couch watching the parade.
 Darn it, I want to be with them!

-So, I’m looking to make breakfast ahead this year and plan to make side dishes AROUND the parade and our other traditions.
+So, I prefer to make breakfast ahead and make side dishes AROUND the parade and our other traditions.

 Here are some flavorful make-ahead breakfast ideas: